Morro Bay, California: History

-While governed by Mexico, large land grants split the surrounding area into cattle and dairy ranchos.
-These ranchos needed shipping to bring in dry goods and to carry their crops, animals, and other farm products to cities.
+While governed by Mexico, large land grants split the surrounding area into cattle and dairy ranchos, which needed shipping to bring in dry goods and to carry their crops, animals, and other farm products to cities.

 The town of Morro Bay was founded by Franklin Riley in 1870 as a port for the export of dairy and ranch products.
-He was instrumental in the building of a wharf which has now become the Embarcadero.
-During the 1870s, schooners could often be seen at the Embarcadero picking up wool, potatoes, barley, and dairy products.
+He was instrumental in the building of a wharf, which has now become the Embarcadero.
+During the 1870s, schooners could often be seen at the Embarcadero, picking up wool, potatoes, barley, and dairy products.

-A subspecies of butterfly, the "Morro Bay Blue" or " Morro Blue" (Icaricia icarioides moroensis) was first found at Morro beach, by the entomologist Robert F. Sternitzky, in June 1929.
+A subspecies of butterfly, the "Morro Bay Blue" or " Morro Blue" (Icaricia icarioides moroensis) was first found at Morro Beach by entomologist Robert F. Sternitzky, in June 1929.

-During World War II, there was a U.S. Navy base, Amphibious Training Base Morro Bay on the north side of Morro Rock where sailors were trained to operate LCVPs.
-The breakwater on the southwest side of the Rock was built in 1944–45 to protect the LCVPs entering and leaving the harbor.
-Soldiers from Camp San Luis Obispo would come to Morro Bay and practice loading into the LCVPs.
+During World War II, a U.S. Navy base, Amphibious Training Base Morro Bay, was on the north side of Morro Rock, where sailors were trained to operate LCVPs.
+The breakwater on the southwest side of the rock was built in 1944–45 to protect the LCVPs entering and leaving the harbor.
+Soldiers from Camp San Luis Obispo came to Morro Bay and practice loading into the LCVPs.
 Many of those men were at Normandy on D-Day.

-In the 1940s, Morro Bay developed an abalone fishing industry; it peaked in 1957, and stocks of abalone have declined significantly due to overfishing.
+In the 1940s, Morro Bay developed an abalone-fishing industry; it peaked in 1957; stocks of abalone had declined significantly due to overfishing.
 Halibut, sole, rockfish, albacore, and many other species are still caught by both commercial and sport vessels.
-In addition, oysters are aquacultured in the shallow back bay.
+In addition, oysters are grown by aquaculture in the shallow back bay.

-The Pacific Gas and Electric Company built the Morro Bay Power Plant in the early 1950s which created jobs and increased the tax base.
+In the 1950s, the Pacific Gas and Electric Company built the Morro Bay Power Plant, which created jobs and increased the tax base and led to the city acquiring the nickname "Three Stacks and a Rock".
 The city incorporated in 1964.
+The plant closed in February 2014.

 Geography

-Morro Bay is the name of the large estuary that is situated along the northern shores of the bay itself.
+Morro Bay is the name of the large estuary situated along the northern shores of the bay itself.
 The larger bay on which the local area lies is Estero Bay, which also encompasses the communities of Cayucos and Los Osos.
 The city of Morro Bay is 20 km northwest of San Luis Obispo and is located on Highway 1.
 Los Osos Creek discharges into Morro Bay.